michellejm/ConflictUrbanism-InfraPolitics/Tutorials/05_SpatialAnalysis.md

 ##### Making Estimates
 We would like to determine more generally how many people live near mines in Johannesburg – i.e. how many people are affected by the mines?

-In order to answer this question we will need to estimate the total population near mines in the Bronx.
+In order to answer this question we will need to estimate the total population near mines.
 We will first use a coarse method of estimation and then we will refine our estimate using a more advanced technique.

 For our first approximation we will ask: how many people live in the microareas that intersect a 2km buffer around our mines?